kyavuzkurt/OpenCVFrequencyDetector/README.md

 ### Video Cropping and Frequency Detection

 The main script for video cropping and frequency detection is `main.py`.
 It processes a video file, crops regions of interest, and analyzes the cropped segments.
+Change the initial HSV values from `main.py` and `colordetector.py` to your desired values to be tracked.

 #### Running the Script